 How to Enjoy a Trip to Korea

 A key part of enjoying Korea is knowing the people who live there.
-I was lucky to be able to visit friends in Seoul and Yeosu and it made a HUGE difference because they could also introduce me to their Korean friends.
-I lost count of the number of times I was told you can only really enjoy Korea when people can tell you or show you where to go.
+I was lucky to visit friends in Seoul and Yeosu, which made a HUGE difference because they could also introduce me to their Korean friends.
+I lost count of the times I was told you could only really enjoy Korea when people could tell you or show you where to go.

 Korea doesn’t shout about its beauty, and must-see spots can be hard to find.
-Knowing someone really is key – take advantage of this if you are considering a visit there.
-When I got to spend time with locals, I used every minute as an opportunity to get some deeper insight into the country.
-I have more recently heard that things have changed a lot and there’s much more information and guidance on how and where to find and access points of interest because tourism promotion has gained more steam.
+Knowing someone is key – take advantage of this if you consider visiting there.
+When I spent time with locals, I used every minute to get a deeper insight into the country.
+I have recently heard that things have changed a lot, and there’s much more information and guidance on how and where to find and access points of interest because tourism promotion has gained more steam.

 South Korea Travel Tips